graycoreio/daffodil/libs/seo/README.md

 # @daffodil/seo

-The `@daffodil/seo` library intends to provide:
+The `@daffodil/seo` library intends to provide services for managing canonical URLs.

-1. Platform-agnostic drivers for working with customer orders.
-2. Useful models and functions for working with customer orders.